GenesisFR/HowToBecomeGoodAtShooters/README.md

 - try to end up with a dodge roll to cover if the destination will leave you exposed as the enemy's accuracy will be instantly back to normal as soon as the cover to cover stops
 - when running past an enemy, acts as a soft form of CC (they'll often try to melee you)
 - doesn't prevent explosions from staggering and hurting you
-- explosions and some status effects (foam, shock) will cancel the cover to cover, sometimes leaving you extremely vulnerable (especially when there's no cover nearby) (TODO: test when being caught on fire)
+- explosions and some status effects (ensnare, shock) will cancel the cover to cover, sometimes leaving you extremely vulnerable (especially when there's no cover nearby) (TODO: test when being caught on fire)
-- you can't use skills while performing a cover to cover, but you can target with already deployed skills, keep charging the jammer/banshee pulse and change the direction of the banshee pulse
+- you can't use skills while performing a cover to cover, but you can target with already deployed skills, keep charging the Jammer/Banshee Pulse and change the direction of the Banshee Pulse

 ### Dancing
 - definition: moving across/around an NPC to force them to melee/chase you